electerious/Ackee/docs/Events.md

 - **Chart with total sums**: Shows the aggregated data as a chart.
 Each day, month or year (depending on the chosen interval) includes the total sum of values.
 - **Chart with average values**: Shows the aggregated data as a chart.
 Each day, month or year (depending on the chosen interval) includes the average value.
 - **List with total sums**: Shows the aggregated data as a list.
 Each entry includes the total sum of values.
 Perfect when an event contains different actions (e.g. tracking choices).
 - **List with average values**: Shows the aggregated data as a list.
-Each entry includes the total sum of values.
+Each entry includes the average value.
 Perfect when an event contains different actions (e.g. tracking choices).

 ### Adding actions